darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 date: '2019-10-19T17:12:33'
 ---

-I need to automate deploys on Azure Devops for a project I'm working.
+I need to automate deploys on Azure Devops for a project I'm working on.
 I want it to work as cheaply as possible so serverless or PaaS was desirable.
 Read on to see the azure-pipelines.yaml file I used to make this work.

 <!-- end excerpt -->